 - If that doesn’t work, order from them and see what the return address is and how it’s packaged.
 You’ll be able to tell quickly whether it’s a fulfillment center or not.

 Why you’re throwing away money by shipping yourself

-(I say this for the solopreneurs like me or small business with very limited staff)
+(I say this for the solopreneurs like me or small businesses with very limited staff)

 When shipping yourself, you’re doing a very low-leverage job that you could be paying someone else to do it for little money.
-This free’s yourself up for more important tasks like, growing your business and creating more products.
+This frees you up for more important tasks like growing your business and creating more products.

-You as a business owner should be focused on revenue-generating activities, of which shipping orders is not one.
+You as a business owner should be focused on revenue-generating activities, of which shipping orders are not one.